The Las Vegas Raiders' quarterback competition took to the preseason, but little was decided in Minnesota on Saturday.

 Minshew took over from there and led the next four drives into halftime.

-The veteran immediately guided Vegas a six-play touchdown drive that included a deep 29-yard lob that Tre Tucker laid out to snag.
+The veteran immediately guided Vegas on a six-play touchdown drive that included a deep 29-yard lob that Tre Tucker laid out to snag.
 Minshew capped it off with a perfect 20-yard touch pass to DJ Turner for the score.

 Despite not playing with all the first-string weapons, Minshew led the Raiders to three consecutive scoring drives, going 6-of-12 passing for 117 yards and a TD.
 As is his modus operandi, Minshew missed a few throws and tossed several ill-advised balls but again showed he can lead an offense and keep the chains moving.

 The deep balls off the bat were good to see, as we didn't get a ton of that from Minshew last season in Indy.
-The Raiders' offense needs to open up after being restricted last season, so if Minshew can bring that to the table, it could give him an advantage in the battle with O'Connell.
+The Raiders offense needs to open up after being restricted last season, so if Minshew can bring that to the table, it could give him an advantage in the battle with O'Connell.

 After the quarterbacks struggled against a Maxx Crosby-led defense during training camp, it was good for Las Vegas to see both signal-callers have positive moments against an opposing defense.